“The over-achieving Sony WH-1000xM2 are, quite simply, the best noise-canceling headphones you can buy.”

 Part of that is due to an excellent audio processing engine — something Sony calls DSEE HX.
 This is designed to “upscale” even hyper-compressed audio, improving the sound of even the lowest fidelity tracks when listening wirelessly, meaning that lossy tracks from YouTube or Spotify’s lower-quality free tier sound good.

-Sony offers a one year limited warranty on the headphones, which protects against defects in workmanship or material.
+Sony offers a one year limited warranty on the

 The Sony WH-1000xM2 are a feature-packed set of wireless,